 2. Gather Information

 Workforce data collection does not have to be complex, and workforce planning can be successful with limited data.
-Consultation with managers, business advisors and your workforce can be just as (or more) effective than collecting data from the systems.
-If you are lacking confidence in your data quality and reliability at the moment, develop a plan to increase the accuracy and integrity of data collection for the future.
+If you are lacking confidence in your data quality and reliability at the moment, develop a plan to increase the accuracy and integrity of data collection for the future and use what you have at the moment to make a start.

 This checklist can assist you in determining whether you are ready to commence workforce planning in your business.